openmeteo/enhydris/doc/dev/database.rst

 may not.
 Therefore, the core is kept as simple as possible.
 The core database tables use the ``enhydris_`` prefix.
 Other applications use another prefix.
-The name of a table is the lowercased model name preceeded by the prefix.
+The name of a table is the lowercased model name preceded by the prefix.
 For example, the table that corresponds to the :class:`~enhydris.models.Gentity` model is ``enhydris_gentity``.

 .. _multilingual: